My dearly beloved son Eukairos;

 My dear son Eukairos;

 I would see it fitting to offer a word about medicating experience and medicating existence.
+There is a thread of escape that men reach for when they cannot tolerate silence.

 When one of the race of men medicates experience by means of wine, that is called drunkenness.
 When by means of the pleasures of the palate, that is called gluttony.
 When by means of other pleasures, it is called lust.
 When by means of possessions and getting things, it is called avarice.
 Escapism is an ancient vice and a root of all manner of evils: ancient Christians were warned strongly against attempting to escape this world by medicating experience.